SAP-samples/cloud-mdk-samples/Showcase_Apps/PDFGenApp/README.md

 After executing the create-client command you need to:

 1. Generate this project using the the create-client command/cmd
+      * Note: From MDK version 6.0.3 or newer, you will get an error when running the create-client command e.g. `TS2307: Cannot find module 'pdfmake/build/pdfmake' or its corresponding type declarations.`.
+You can ignore this error and continue to the next step to add the `pdfmake` module.
 2. Go to the generated `PDFGenApp` folder in Terminal
 3. Execute `npm i pdfmake` to install the PDFMake library to your project (Note: PDFMake is not a NativeScript Plugin, therefore you can't use the `NSPlugins` property in `MDKProject.json` to install it)
 4. You need to do this every time you regenerate the project using the create-client command/cmd